gfx/tiscript/README.md

 ## Project Status

-This is a work in progress. **The current implementation is a proof of concept**, and the feature is incomplete.
-The goal is to provide a simple and easy-to-use configuration language that can be used in various applications.
+This is a work in progress. **The current implementation is MVP** and not intended to be used in production.

 ## Example

-TiScript definition (it's also a TypeScript snippet):
+TiScript definition (it's 100% compatible with TypeScript):

 ```typescript
 // editor_config.ts